Bralzor/dynamic-iac-poc/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to Voluntario CDK Prototype

-This is a blank project for CDK development with TypeScript.
+This is a small PoC for creating AWS Infrastructure in a more developer-friendly way.
+It is not a complete solution and depends on an externally configured database.
+This is meant as a reference for different ways to configure CDK-based infrastructures.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+## Util files

-## Useful commands
+* `configuration.ts` contains the classes representing the different resources that can be configured via `config.ts` files

-* `npm run build`   compile typescript to js
+* `constants.ts` contains different constants used in the app
-* `npm run watch`   watch for changes and compile
+* `directory-parser.ts` parses and loads all config files into a map to be used when setting up the infrastructure
-* `npm run test`    perform the jest unit tests
+* `env-var-utils.ts` handles injecting parameters/secrets as environment variables for lambda functions
-* `npx cdk deploy`  deploy this stack to your default AWS account/region
+* `resource-identifiers.ts` provides constants that represent identifiers of different resources so they can be easily refferenced in config files

-* `npx cdk diff`    compare deployed stack with current state
+`npm run deploy`
-* `npx cdk synth`   emits the synthesized CloudFormation template
+to build all of the code and deploy the stack to an aws account